ucb-ee290c/fa18-smartnic/src/main/scala/aes/README.md

         Uses a decoupled interface for data input and output.
 - `AESTopFullTimeInterleave`: Pure time-interleaved system Uses a decoupled interface for data input, output, and key input.

+### AESSWModel.scala
+Contains CREECEncryptModel and CREECDecryptModel, which consume CREECBus transaction and process them using the Javax implementation of AES.